Today, on April 19, 2021, read about:

 - Lawsuits asked for it and Maryland lawmakers complied, the digital ad tax gets put on hold.

-Of course, if these or any other legal questions are impacting you and your family, then don’t hesitate to reach out to [nap_names id=”FIRM-NAME-1″] for your free initial consultation with one of our expert domestic, criminal, or civil litigation attorneys.
+Of course, if these or any other legal questions are impacting you and your family, then don’t hesitate to reach out to JC Law for your free initial consultation with one of our expert domestic, criminal, or civil litigation attorneys.

 Lawmakers in Maryland passed a policy last week that removes the governor from the parole process for those serving life sentences.
 Advocates of the move believe it will depoliticize parole.

-The bill becomes law on October 1st, if Gov. Larry Hogan signs it or lets it be enacted without his signature.
+The bill becomes law on October 1st if Governor Larry Hogan signs it or lets it be enacted without his signature.
 Currently, Maryland, Hawaii, and Arkansas require the governor to approve parole recommendations for people serving life sentences.

-This legislation removes the governor and makes the requirement for paroling life sentences as 6 out of 10 members of the Maryland Parole Commission vote for parole.
+This legislation removes the governor and requires the requirement for paroling life sentences, as 6 out of 10 members of the Maryland Parole Commission vote for parole.

 The judicial branch handles the punishment and should be responsible for serving that penalty and for how long.
 When a person is arrested, charged, tried, and either found guilty or not guilty is a judicial process, not a political one.